-The richness of Signal Hill NHS's history is matched by its incredible natural features and rugged beauty.
-Although located within an urban setting and adjacent to the downtown core of St. John's, Signal Hill NHS is truly a world apart, providing visitors the opportunity for spectacular hiking experiences atop exposed ocean headlands, along centuries-old footpaths, and through dense forested areas.
-Given the breadth and variety of its natural landscapes, Signal Hill NHS offers a rugged park experience in an urban setting, making it an accessible option for local residents who wish to connect with nature and culture in a Parks Canada place, but may not have the opportunity to visit a national park.
+The richness of Signal Hill National Historic Site's history is matched by its incredible natural features and rugged beauty.
+Although located within an urban setting and adjacent to the downtown core of St. John's, Signal Hill National Historic Site is truly a world apart, providing visitors with spectacular hiking experiences atop exposed ocean headlands, along centuries-old footpaths, and through forested areas.
+Given the breadth and variety of its natural landscapes, Signal Hill National Historic Site offers an authentic "park" experience in an urban setting, making it an attractive option for local urban residents who wish to connect with nature and culture in a Parks Canada place but may not have the opportunity to visit a national park.

-3.0 Planning Context
+3.0 PLANNING CONTEXT

-Signal Hill NHS enjoys a prominent public profile, both locally and nationally.
+Signal Hill National Historic Site enjoys a prominent public profile, both locally and nationally.
 The site is cherished by local residents and marvelled at by visitors.
-Visible to all in the St. John's area, Signal Hill is never far away from the public eye and often features in both traditional and new media channels.
-Recent visitor experience initiatives stemming from the previous Signal Hill NHS Management Plan - particularly in visitor experience product development, promotions, partnering and new media /social media - have strengthened connections between the site and key audiences.
-In addition, Signal Hill NHS has played a significant role in recent Government of Canada priority initiatives, such as War of 1812 commemorations, Road to 2017 activities, and World Wars commemorations projects.
-Building on Signal Hill's prominence and growing contribution to national initiatives, there are opportunities for the Agency to benefit more from Signal Hill's high profile as a national icon and its current and potential connections to priority audience segments.
+Visible to all in the St. John's area, Signal Hill is never far away from the public eye and is often featured in both traditional and new media channels.
+Recent visitor experience initiatives stemming from the previous Signal Hill National Historic Site Management Plan - particularly in visitor experience product development, promotions, partnering and new media /social media - have strengthened connections between the site and key audiences.
+In addition, Signal Hill National Historic Site has played a significant role in recent Government of Canada priority initiatives, such as War of 1812 commemorations, Road to 2017 activities, World Wars commemoration projects, and Canada 150 celebrations.
+Building on Signal Hill's prominence and growing contribution to national initiatives, there are opportunities for the Parks Canada Agency to benefit more from Signal Hill's high profile as a national icon and its current and potential connections to priority audience segments.

-Specific achievements stemming from the previous Signal Hill NHS management plan (2007) include:
+Specific achievements stemming from the previous Signal Hill National Historic Site management plan (2007) include:

-- A refurbished visitor centre featuring a multi-media theatre, exhibits and café. - Rejuvenated collaborative relationships with key onsite partners, including the Signal Hill Tattoo, the Society of Newfoundland Radio Amateurs, and the Historic Sites Association of Newfoundland and Labrador, to achieve shared strategic objectives and expand the presentation of the full scope of Signal Hill's military and communications history. - Strong and dynamic social media presence for Signal Hill NHS, through Facebook, YouTube and Twitter social media platforms. - Improved visitor experience through renewed on-site directional and interpretation signage, particularly at the North Head and Ladies' Lookout Trails
+- A refurbished visitor centre featuring a multi-media theatre, exhibits, and café. - Archaeological excavations completed in the Chain Rock area, along The Narrows - Significant repair, conservation and historical restoration work completed at Cabot Tower. - Extensive upgrades to the Visitor Center Annex to create a new hospitality service-offer, providing revenue-generation opportunities. - Significant repairs to the reconstructed Queen's Battery Barracks. - Re-routing of Signal Hill Road and the installation of sidewalks for improved public safety. - Renewal of the Signal Hill Tattoo performance field, including landscaping and the installation of a new viewing area. - Repair and repaving of the summit parking area and the installation of new walkways. - Significant upgrades to all trails, including the North Head, Ladies' Lookout, and Gibbet Hill trails. - Continued strong collaborative relationships with key onsite partners, including the Signal Hill Tattoo, the Society of Newfoundland Radio Amateurs, and the Historic Sites Association of Newfoundland and Labrador, to achieve shared strategic objectives and expand the presentation of the full scope of Signal Hill's military and communications history. - Dynamic social media presence for Signal Hill National Historic Site, through Facebook, YouTube and Twitter social media platforms. - Improved visitor experience through renewed on-site directional and interpretation signage, particularly at the North Head and Ladies' Lookout Trails